introvertCode/tenrandomuesrscoursesmoodleplugin/README.md

 # Ten random users' courses #

-This report plugin shows fullnames of ten random users and names of courses they took in table.
+This moodle report plugin shows fullnames of ten random users and names of courses they took in table.
 Avilable for administrators only.

 ## Installing manually ##

-The plugin can be also installed by putting the contents of this directory to
+The plugin can be also installed by putting the whle folder tenrandomuserscourses into

-    {your/moodle/dirroot}/report/tenrandomuserscourses
+    {your/moodle/dirroot}/report/

 Afterwards, log in to your Moodle site as an admin and go to _Site administration > Notifications_ to complete the installation.